authelia/authelia/docs/deployment-dev.md

 memory of the server to store the KV data.
 This option will therefore prevent you from running multiple instances of **Authelia** in parallel and will make you lose user sessions if the application restarts.
-This concretely means that all your users will need to authenticate again in that case.
+This concretely means that all your users will need to authenticate again after a restart of Authelia.
 Hence, this option is not meant to be used in production.

 To use memory instead of a Redis backend, just comment out the Redis connection details in the following block: